CompoundJS is the Node.JS MVC framework based on ExpressJS, fully ExpressJS-compatible. It allows you to build well-structured web applications.

 And here is a bunch of functions to control execution flow:

-functionLet's learn more about each of this functions.
+load functionLet's learn more about each of this functions.

 NOTE: each action should invoke one output method.
 This is the only requirement imposed by the asynchronous nature Node.JS.
 If output method wouldn't called, client will wait for server responce indefinitely.